 We believe in leading a charge of socially responsible and impact investing in a way that creates positive change in the areas we have strategically identified.
 Using the latest data analytics and heat mapping tools that have tracked the development in Los Angeles county for the past 10 years, we focus on under appreciated areas that are adjacent or near recently developed prime areas.
 By creating new Multi-Family ground-up development and adding more housing units, we are addressing one of the biggest issues facing the state of California, but more importantly revitalizing distressed communities.
 This hyper-focus strategy will create a pathway of other equitable and inclusive investments, such as new businesses that will create more jobs that will create sustainable economies in these second-tier markets.

 Our Fund’s focus is directed at the housing deficit in California that is currently estimated around 3.5 million homes.
 More specifically, according to the organization's annual Housing Needs Assessment, Los Angeles County has a current shortfall of 516,946 affordable rental units.

-LOS ANGELES COUNTY HOUSING DEFICIT
+LOS ANGELES HOUSING SHORTAGE

 LA County is home to approximately 750,000 renter households whose incomes meet the very low- and extremely low- thresholds - meaning at or below 50 and 30 percent of the area median income, respectively.
 However, this population is served by less than 250,000 units catering to those income levels.